-In this paper, we introduce a hierarchical computation offloading technique called TSCO, by collaborating and utilizing both fog and cloud resources simultaneously.
-At first, we define our objective function as the joint optimization of weighted energy-latency consumption, while satisfying several QoS constraints.
-To solve this optimization problem, we developed an index-based transmission scheduling strategy to reduce computation overhead from the IIoT devices.
-Then, our proposed mixed linear programming-based computation offloading method offloads the tasks based on importance and makes near-optimal decision to select suitable computing devices.
-Extensive simulation results exhibit the effectiveness of the proposed TSCO strategy over standard algorithms in terms of average waiting time 20%-26% and average energy consumption rate 12%-17%, respectively.
+In this article, we introduced a hierarchical computation offloading technique called TSCO, by collaborating and utilizing both fog and cloud resources simultaneously.
+First, we defined our objective function as the joint optimization of weighted energy-latency consumption, while satisfying several QoS constraints.
+To solve this optimization problem, we developed an index-based transmission scheduling strategy to reduce the computation overhead from the IIoT devices.
+Then, our proposed mixed-linear-programming-based computation offloading method offloads the tasks based on the importance and makes a near-optimal decision to select suitable computing devices.
+Extensive simulation results exhibited the effectiveness of the proposed TSCO strategy over standard algorithms in terms of average waiting time 20%-26% and average energy consumption rate 12%-17%, respectively.
 In the future, we will enhance our proposed computation offloading strategy for optimizing various user-oriented Quality of Experience using deep reinforcement learning in the distributed environment.